 Appearance and features

 Boasting the frame of the traditional hackney carriage, the LEVC TX eCity is deemed as a user friendly, accessible black cab.
-The panoramic glass roof is a top feature of the taxi, giving users the chance to see city landmarks from the open sky above them.
+The panoramic glass stands as a top feature of the taxi, giving users the chance to see city landmarks from the open sky above them.
 Passengers can also expect to stay well connected during their travels, as all taxis come equipped with free Wi-Fi availability and USB ports on board.

-On the accessibility front, wheelchair access comes via a discreet access ramp integrated into the floorspace; also included is a driver-passenger microphone system and a hearing induction loop.
+On the accessibility front, wheelchair access comes via a discreet access ramp integrated into the floorspace, also included is a driver-passenger microphone system and a hearing induction loop.

 Dynamo Electric Taxi